SadadDeveloper/Sadad_QA_Payments_Flutter/sadad_payment_flutter/README.md

 ## Prerequisites

-- Learn about the <a href="https://razorpay.com/docs/payment-gateway/payment-flow/" target="_blank">Sadad Payment Flow</a>.
-- Sign up for a <a href="https://dashboard.razorpay.com/#/access/signin">SadadPay Account</a> and generate the <a href="https://razorpay.com/docs/payment-gateway/dashboard-guide/settings/#api-keys/" target="_blank">API Keys</a> from the Sadad Dashboard.
+- Sign up for a Sadad Account and generate the API Keys from the <a href="https://panel.sadad.qa" target="_blank">Sadad Dashboard</a>.
 Using the Test keys helps simulate a sandbox environment.
 No actual monetary transaction happens when using the Test keys.
 Use Live keys once you have thoroughly tested the application and are ready to go live.

+## Prerequisites For Google Pay (production only)
+- Register your business from  <a href="https://pay.google.com/business/console/" target="_blank">Google Pay</a> Console.
+For a hassle-free go live process, register the business under the same Google account which is used for your application on Google PlayStore.
+- Once the basic regsitration and verification on Google Pay is completed, visit the above link again and go to Google Pay API from the left side menu.
+You should see your hosted Google Play applications there.
+- Click on the Manage button under relevant application to which you want to integrate Google Pay using Sadad Flutter SDK.
+The application will be in "Not started" state initally.
+SS1.png
+- On the next page select Integration type "Gateway".
+Under "Screenshots of your buyflow" upload all the relevant screenshots from your Flutter application with Sadad Flutter SDK integrated with sandbox mode enabled.
+You may click View Examples button to see sample screenshots.
+SS2.png
+- Once uploaded submit the application for review by accepting terms and conditions and checking the items in the checlist.
+- You will recevie an email from Google Pay once your integration with app is verified.
+Visit Google Pay business console again from the link mentioned above and on the top right side, you will see your Google Pay merchant ID.
+SS3.png
+- While initiating Sadad Flutter SDK in the live mode with walletenabled parameter set to true, pass your Google Pay merchant ID in <parameter_name> .
+Example mentioned below.

 ## Installation